 Accessibility improvements to User Portal, MFA Server management, and installation

 To allow people with disabilities, like impairments, activity limitations, and participation restrictions, to use MFA Server, Microsoft has made several improvements to the User Portal, Management Console and Installation Wizard.

 As Microsoft believes 25% of people live with disabilities, not just limited to speech, hearing or eyesight, but also autism and ADHD. these improvements are welcome, even though they might break your current branding strategy.

 Several more bug fixes and improvements have been made to MFA Server 8.

 Windows Authentication for Remote Desktop Services (RDS) is not supported for Windows Server 2012 R2.

-You must upgrade MFA Server and Web Service SDK before upgrading the User Portal, Mobile Portal or AD FS adapter.
+You must upgrade MFA Server and Web Service SDK before upgrading the User Portal or AD FS adapter.